Wafa

-Wafa (وفا, lit. 'trust', an acronym of وكالة الأنباء الفلسطينية Wikalat al-Anba al-Filastiniya, lit.
-'Palestinian News Agency'), also referred to in English as the Palestine News Agency and the Palestinian News & Info Agency, is the official state-run news agency of the Palestinian National Authority (PNA).
+Wafa (وفا, an acronym of وكالة الأنباء الفلسطينية), also referred to in English as the Palestine News Agency and the Palestinian News & Info Agency, is the official state-run news agency of the Palestinian National Authority (PNA).
 Before the formation of the PNA in 1994, Wafa was the official news agency of the Palestine Liberation Organization.

 Wafa, like the PNA's other media outlets, are considered to be aligned with Fatah.

-Wafa provides daily news from Palestinian territories, Israel and the Middle East, and is available in English, Arabic, French and Hebrew.
+Wafa provides daily news from Palestine, Israel and the Middle East, and is available in English, Arabic, French and Hebrew.

 History

 Early years (1972–1994)

 Following a decision at the Palestinian National Council's special session in Cairo in April 1972, the Executive Committee of the Palestine Liberation Organization announced the establishment of Wafa as the official news agency of the Palestinians, based in Beirut on June 5, 1972.
 While initially Wafa focused on publishing "the official version of news about Palestinian affairs," especially military statements of its revolutionary leadership, Wafa's work gradually expanded.
 It began issuing felasteen el-thawra (meaning "Palestinian revolution"), a weekly magazine headed by Ahmed Abdel-Rahman.

 During PLO's presence in Lebanon, Wafa was frequently quoted by foreign correspondents and news agencies.
 According to Kenneth R. Timmerman, writing for Commentary, Wafa was instrumental in shaping the Western narrative of the 1982 Lebanon War:

 The information supplied by WAFA on the number of victims and their category - civilian or military - provided the basis for the dispatches leaving West Beirut, in the absence of other sources.
 The "Lebanese police" so often quoted in this context had ceased to function in West Beirut early in the siege.
 With deadlines to meet and under the risk of falling bombs, most journalists were content with what they got.
 This, then, was one source of the wild exaggeration in the figures of civilian dead reported throughout the war and especially during the siege of Beirut. ...
 First there was the press pass issued by WAFA with the bearer's photograph, a duplicate of which remained in WAFA's offices.
 Without this pass, no journalist could hope to circulate in West Beirut; caught photographing, or taking notes, he would be immediately arrested if not shot on sight.

 Following the PLO's ouster from Lebanon during the 1982 Lebanon War, Wafa resumed its activities in Cyprus and Tunis from November 1982.